sjmisina/Bellybutton_Diversity_Dashboard/README.md

 # plotly
-dashboard built html with bootstrap and JS using Plotly library
+dashboard built on html with bootstrap and JS using Plotly library